cubesatlab/cubedos/samples/README.md

 + `Echo`: A sample application that where two modules send messages back and forth indefinitely.
   It is the "Hello, World" application of message passing!
 We use this sample to evaluate rough performance and as a base for other, more interesting programs.

++ `Echo_Alire`: This is a version of the Echo sample that uses Alire as a build tool.
+It is intended to be an experimental testbed for using Alire with CubedOS.

 + `GettingStarted`: The final form of the sample application described in the "Getting Started" guide in the documentation folder.
 [Not yet implemented.]